-Set the language to US English
+Set the language to US or UK English

-The first thing to do is make sure that you have your Assistant language set to US English.
+The first thing to do is make sure that you have your Assistant language set to US or UK English.
 Note that this is specifically the language for the Google Assistant, not your language setting for the phone as a whole or for your Google account.

 The easiest way to change the setting is to open the Assistant (either by squeezing the edges of the phone, swiping up from the bottom corners, or saying ‘Hey Google’) and then tapping the icon in the bottom-left.

 A couple things to note.
-For one, this does mean you’ll now hear your Assistant talking to you in an American accent: sorry if that’s annoying, but you can’t do much about it.
+For one, this does mean you’ll now hear your Assistant talking to you in an American or British accent: sorry if that’s annoying, but you can’t do much about it.
 Second, it will have this affect across every Google Assistant device you use, including any Google Home or Nest smart speakers, so you’d better get used to your new American assistant - they’re gonna follow you everywhere.

 Turn on Gesture navigation